A Peaceman-Rachford Splitting Method for the Protein Side-Chain Positioning Problem: Introduction

 \subsection{Contributions and Outline}

-We begin by presenting the model formulation in~\Cref{sec:Model_Derivation}.
+We present the process for formulating the model in~\Cref{sec:Model_Derivation}.
 We formulate the \SCP problem as an integer quadratic program, \IQPp, and obtain the \SDP and \DNN relaxations.
 The derivation for the \SDP relaxation is first presented in~\cite{ForbesVrisWolk:11} via Lagrangian relaxation.
-Here, we present a much simpler formulation for the \SDP relaxation via direct lifting of the variables.
+Here, we present a much simpler derivation for the \SDP relaxation via direct lifting of the variables.
 In \Cref{sec:Algorithm} we present a variation of the \PRSM for solving the \DNN relaxation as well as our strategies to obtain upper and lower bounds to the \SCP problem.
-In~\Cref{sec:Numerical_Experiments} we examine the strength of our approach by presenting the performance using the real world data from the Protein Data Bank\footnote{\url{https://www.rcsb.org/}}.
-The numerical experiments demonstrate that our approach \emph{provably} solves all our instances to the global optimum of the hard \SCPp.
-Moreover, we significantly reduce the computation times in~\cite{ForbesVrisWolk:11}.
+We show that the splitting method engages implicit redundant constraints safely that arise from the facial reduction.
+In~\Cref{sec:Numerical_Experiments} we use the real-world data from the Protein Data Bank\footnote{\url{https://www.rcsb.org/}} to examine the strength of our approach.
+We show that the usage of splitting method to the \DNN relaxation effectively handles collisions between rotamers that are indicated by large values in the data.
+Moreover, the numerical experiments demonstrate that our approach \emph{provably} solves \emph{almost all} instances\footnote{Out of $131$ test problems, one problem had a positive gap; five other problems had gaps of approximately~$10^{-6}$.} to the global optimum of the NP-hard protein \SCP problem.